-Captive Panel Screws are designed to remain attached even if unscrewed when used with a captive panel retainer.
+Captive Panel Screws are products designed to remain attached even if unscrewed when used with a captive panel retainer.
 The captive panel screw is most commonly used on control panel doors to keep the door screwed shut during normal operating conditions.

 When access is needed, unthreading the screw allows for the door to be open, while the retainer keeps the screw attached to the door.
-Selecting captive panel screws for access panel doors is the perfect solution to prevent a lost screw from becoming lost during a field repair or creating a safety hazard.
+Selecting captive screws for access panel doors is the perfect solution to prevent a screw from becoming lost during a field repair or creating a safety hazard.

 Step 1 - Types of Captive Panel Screw

-Step 3 - Material
+Step 3 - Material for Captive Screws

 Steel

-choosing steel as the material will be less costly, but won't be resistant to corrosion, is magnetic, and of average weight.
+choosing steel as the product material will be less costly, but won't be resistant to corrosion, is magnetic, and of average weight.

 Stainless Steel

-choosing stainless steel as the material will be more costly, but is resistant to corrosion, though is non-magnetic and of average weight.
+choosing stainless steel as the product material will be more costly, but is resistant to corrosion, though is non-magnetic and of average weight.

 Brass

-choosing brass as the material is more costly, is highly corrosion-resistant, though non-magnetic, and is heavier in weight.
+choosing brass as the product material is more costly, is highly corrosion-resistant, though non-magnetic, and is heavier in weight.

-Step 3 - Thread Type
+Step 3 - Captive Screw Thread Type

-Lyn-Tron offers all of our captive panel screws in a wide variety of common thread sizes in both inch and metric.
+Lyn-Tron offers all of our captive screws in a wide variety of common thread sizes in both inch and metric.

 Inch | Metric |